Idrinth/no-useless-mods/README.md

 - warband (see squared or enemy)
 - xpbar (useless to have it at r40)
 - screenflash (likely turned invisible, flashes red when taking damage)
+- party (squared, enemy)
+- socialbutton -. the heads of the chat